 In most cases, yes.
 There are exceptions, though.

 Your payroll department should contact you and ask if you want your employer to do the accounting for you.
-If so, you have to ask them before February 17 and provide any documentation needed (tax domicile confirmation, bank statements about your allowances, marriage certificate, birth certificates for children, invoices from kindergarten…).
+If so, you have to sign a request Žádost o roční zúčtování daně before February 15 and provide any documentation needed (maybe tax domicile confirmation, bank statements about your allowances, marriage certificate, birth certificates for children, invoices from kindergarten…).

-They should take into account any applicable tax allowances from the tax base (paid charity gifts, mortgage interests, private pension savings, life insurance, union fees) and tax reliefs (tax relief for a taxpayer even for months he or she did not work in the CR; for a spouse at home; children; kindergarten; studies; disability).
+They should take into account any applicable tax allowances from the tax base (paid charity gifts, mortgage interests, private pension savings, life insurance, union fees) and tax reliefs (tax relief for a taxpayer even for months you did not work in the CR; for a spouse at home; children; kindergarten; studies; disability).

 (To apply some of the tax allowances and tax reliefs, your employer may ask you to bring a confirmation about your tax residence in the Czech Republic.
 Such a document is called Czech tax domicile.
 More about this later.)